wyhlaowang/LDFusion/README.md

 ```
 (recommended cuda11.1 and torch 1.8.2)

-## 2. Data Preparation and running
+## 2. Data Preparation and Running
 Please put test data into the ```test_imgs``` directory (infrared images in ```ir``` subfolder, visible images in ```vi``` subfolder), and run ```python src/test.py```.

 (Note: The weight files (*.pt) might require independent download from the repository)